GonzaloMo/REMPS/Environments/SimpleSatellite/README.md

 ### V1

+for opportunity:
+set as a binary value, 1 if the satellite is in the light set as binary the ground station vision see full information about the ground station, pos, and eclipse

 ### V2
 all angular postion are converted to sin and cos values.
 Due to the periodicity caracteristics of the problem. light is set as a binary value, 1 if the satellite is in the light

+for opportunity:
+see as a binary value, 1 if the satellite is in the light see as binary the ground station vision